Distance Sensor#

 end

-Distance found object?#
+Distance found an object#

 <[Distance1 v] found an object?>